gavinlyonsrepo/NOKIA5110_TEXT/README.md

 3. ASCII character text.
 4. Font 1 (12 * 6 ) 72 characters in total.
 5. Font 2 (9 * 6  ) 54  characters in total.
+6. Font 3 (12 * 6 ) 72 characters in total.
-6. Three fonts.
+7. Three fonts.
 Text only.
-7. Sleep mode.
+8. Sleep mode.
-8. Light weight, low memory footprint.
+9. Light weight, low memory footprint.
-9. Basic Example program font one only (tested on UNO) uses 1874 bytes (5%) of program storage space.
+10. Basic Example program font one only (tested on UNO) uses 1874 bytes (5%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 22 bytes (1%) of dynamic memory, leaving 2026 bytes for local variables.
 Maximum is 2048 bytes.

 * Author: Gavin Lyons